TheExpertApprentice/grc-risk-management/mitigation-strategies.md

-# 🛡️ Risk Mitigation Strategies — Reference Guide
+# Risk Mitigation Strategies — Reference Guide

-**XUST Enterprise Risk Management · GRC Campus** *Companion reference to the Risk Appetite & Tolerance Practice Note and the XUST Risk Register suite.*
+**XUST Enterprise Risk Management**
+*A companion reference to the Risk Appetite & Tolerance Practice Note and the XUST Risk Register suite.*

 ---